 Team Travel is arranged by the Provincial Baseball Association or by the team themselves.
 In addition, these arrangements can be made anywhere from several months in advance to just prior to the championship.
+Teams are asked to arrive by 3pm on the day before the first game.

-Once this travel information has been determined, it is the team responsibility to inform you of their arrangements and it is your responsibility to arrange airport pick-ups and hotel/accommodation directions (no airport arrangements are required to be made for 21U Women's and Women's events).
+Once this travel information has been determined, it is the team responsibility to inform you of their arrangements and it is your responsibility to arrange airport pick-ups and hotel/accommodation directions.
 Once these arrangements have been made they must be communicated to each team well in advance of their travel.